Interested in The Queen's Medical Center's expansion plans?

 Deep Brain Stimulation for Parkinson’s FAQ

 • DBS stands for Deep Brain Stimulation.
-It involves a surgical procedure that allows us to use electrical signals though electrodes in the brain to alter brain pathways and treat various symptoms of Parkinson’s Disease.
+It involves a surgical procedure to implant a neurostimulator.
+This sends electrical signals through the brain to alter brain pathways and treat various symptoms of Parkinson’s Disease, Essential tremor, and other disorders.

 • The surgery involves placing a thin, electrical lead into the brain, with the tip of the lead in a particular brain target (subthalamic nucleus or globus pallidus internus).
 The lead is then connected to a wire outside the skull and underneath the skin, which connects to a battery placed in the upper chest wall.